canturk/qmtoolbox/README.md

     (*) The code for FockQM and CoherentQM "quad.py" does not exist.

-    - QuadMeasure, a base class, defines a quadrature measurement protocol for HO coupled to the qubit.
+   - QuadMeasure, base class, defines a quadrature measurement protocol for the coupled system.
 	It setups qubit-HO systems, and simulates quadrature measurement and generates a measurement trajectory.

 	- ThermalQM, inherited from QuadMeasure, describes either thermal inital state or initial thermal displacement state of HO